rayknezdev/cycle-repairs/README.md

  - I want to be able to easily track the status  of my bike repairs online so that I can plan my schedule accordingly and to know when my bike is ready for pickup.
  -  I want to be able to easily find the Cycle Repairs bicycle mechanic shop, so that I can quickly get my bike fixed and back oln the road.
  - Like regular customer, interested at long-time membership with discount repairs prices and discount prices on parts and new bicycles.
+ - As a new user, I want to easily navigate on the website.
+ - As a new user, I want to have an attractive presentations of the information about cycle repairing.
+ - As a new user, I want to easily contact the cycle repair shop to book an appointment.
+ - As a cyclist who needs regular maintenance and repairs for my bike, I want to be able to easily schedule appointments online so that I can quickly get my bike fixed and back on the road.
+ - As a cyclist, I want to be able to easily track the status of my bike repairs online so that I can plan my schedule accordingly and to know when my bike is ready for pickup
+ - As a cyclist, I want to be able to easily find the Cycle Repairs bicycle mechanic shop, so that I can quickly get my bike fixed and back on the road.

 # Technologies Used